 Welcome to the ECU College of Education

-The College of Education is North Carolina’s largest producer of educators, preparing teachers, school leaders, counselors, and other education professionals through nationally recognized undergraduate and graduate programs.
-Host to the North Carolina Teaching Fellows and Principal Fellows programs, the college also supports a variety of institutes, centers, and initiatives—including the ECU Community School—dedicated to advancing education and addressing the unique needs of Eastern North Carolina and the state.
+The College of Education is North Carolina’s largest producer of educators, preparing teachers, school leaders, counselors, and other professionals through nationally recognized undergraduate and graduate programs.
+The college houses key centers and institutes—including the ECU Community School, McClammy Counseling and Research Laboratory, Irene Howell Assistive Technology Center, Center for STEM Education, and the Rural Education Institute—that drive innovation and address the unique educational needs of Eastern North Carolina and beyond.

 College of Education Mission